 TRAVEL—I hate flying but love to travel.
 You'll find many travel photos at my Flickr page.
 Check back for updates.

 TEA—I couldn't live without it, and I'm obsessed with the ritual of afternoon tea.
 If you're looking for a good tea room in your area, TeaMap or TeaGuide can point you in the right direction.
 If you want to purchase high quality loose leaf tea online, I highly recommend the Cultured Cup—they carry a wide selection of Mariage Freres teas.
 You also can't go wrong with Adagio Teas or Harney & Sons.
 If you'd like to educate yourself further about tea, I'd suggest getting your hands on The New Tea Companion by Jane Pettigrew and Bruce Richardson.

-WRITING & PUBLISHING—I'm just a newbie in this industry, but I will say that finishing a manuscript is the first major hurdle on the path to publication.
+WRITING & PUBLISHING—I'm still fairly new to this industry, but I will say that finishing a manuscript is the first major hurdle on the path to publication.
 After you finish, you must revise, revise, revise.
-If you're looking for an agent, it's best to do your research—find the right match at Agent Query or QueryTracker.
-Study book deals at Publishers Marketplace.
+If you're looking for an agent, it's best to do your research—see my tips on getting an agent for suggestions and links.
 Join national and local writers' organizations, attend conferences, and read industry-related discussion boards & blogs.
 As for the craft of writing, I don't have any magical tidbits of advice because I still have much to learn myself.
-I can tell you thisthose folks who told me to read everything I could find in my genre were right on the money.
+I can tell you this—those folks who told me to read everything I could find in my genre were right on the money.

 FANGIRLING—I get obsessed with (and inspired by) films and TV shows, and I've even been known to attend fan conventions.
 Here's some evidence for your fannish enjoyment: